jcervantesortiz1/SNHU-Capstone/Enhancement One/README.md

 3. **Notification(s)**
     - System will send the user a POST notification when an item's amount is less than or equal to 1.
     - An SMS message will be sent to the phone number on the device if an item is deleted.

+4. **Input Validation**
+    - Now when the user leaves a field empty or if any infromation is invalid it will pass in the default values of item name= 'No Name', sku= 'N/A' and amount=1 for the respective field.

 ---